spaddex/RaspberryPi-Fan/README.md

 # RaspberryPi-Fan
-Fan activated when Raspberry reaches a certain temperature written in c++
+Fans can be noisy, so why run them when the computer isn't that warm?

+This is a program written in c++, which reads the temperature of the RPi, and activates the fan when needed.

 This was built on a Raspberry Pi running Kali Linux, but it might work on other distros as well.
 Might have to change the path file which reads the temperature though.